Sustainability Management School

 Sustainability Management School (SUMAS) is a private business school focused on sustainability and a responsible management education (UN Sustainable Development Knowledge Program, Voluntary Initiative).
 This training center was founded in 2012 by Ivana Modena with the mission of Inspiring Innovative Leaders.

-SUMAS's main campus is based in the headquarters of the International Union for Conservation of Nature (IUCN) and World Wide Fund for Nature (WWF), just neighbors without any connection, in Gland in the French-speaking part of Switzerland.
+SUMAS's main campus is located just across from the center hosting International Union for Conservation of Nature (IUCN) and World Wide Fund for Nature (WWF), in Gland in the French-speaking part of Switzerland.
 Moreover, the school has recently opened its second campus in Milan, Italy, in which students can attend all bachelor programs as well as graduate programs specializing in Sustainability Management and Sustainable Fashion Management.

 Programs

 SUMAS offers private degree programs for different educational programs to all students coming of different ages, and up to IBCP and Bachelors, Masters, MBA, and Doctoral Degrees.